ByteworksHomeLab/smitchell.github.io/_posts/2020-12-9-kubernetes-networks-ingress.md

 {% include tip.html content="Learn how to expose a service with the Traefik ingress controller:  [Jump to the article](sidenote-expose-traefik-ingress)." %}

-Stay tuned for the next post about persistent storage on Raspberry Pi NAS using a 1Gb Samsung EVO SATA M.2.
+Stay tuned for the next post about persistent Kubernetes storage on my Raspberry Pi NAS using a 1 TB Samsung EVO SATA M.2.

 {% include image.html url="/img/post-assets/2020-12-9-ingress-controller/preview_nas.png" description="Raspberry Pi NAS" %}